CPHS/OPHS Glossary of Terms

 In general, an institution is considered engaged in a particular

-agents for the purposes of the research project obtain: (1) data
+for the purposes of the research project obtain: (1) data about the subjects

-Protections (OHRP) Guidance on Engagement of Institutions in Human Subjects
+Guidance on Engagement of Institutions in Human Subjects Research.

 Environment, Health and Safety: